benquick123/motor_learning/README.md

 ## Experimental setup instructions

 0. Turn on and calibrate the VICON system.
-1. From the perspective of the screen, the wand determining the origin should be placed in the middle of the two force plates end facing away from it.
+1. From the perspective of the screen, the wand determining the origin should be placed in the middle of the two force plates and facing away from it.
 2. The code is located in the folder `D:\motor_learning_code`.
 To run the code, move to that folder by opening the Command Prompt (`cmd`) and typing:
 ```
 D: <Press Enter>